 - Having No Time Away From Your Children – Spending most of every day with your children may be something you are looking forward to or are dreading.
 Either way, there are bound to be times when you both get fed up with each other’s company.
 Will you be able to adapt to this level of intensity?

 If you do decide that home schooling is for your family, you will need to check out your state’s requirements first.
 Sometimes (e.g. in Texas and Michigan), you won’t even have to inform your state that you are home schooling.
 In New York, on the other hand, you may need to undertake teacher training and agree to home visits.
+Sometimes the homeschooling technique doesn’t work for everyone, so when the time comes and you decided to send your kid to school, consider enrrolling them into these k-8 public charter school.

 In preparation for home schooling, you will also need to consider which core courses you have to include in your curriculum, which electives and what extra-curricular activities, based on your child’s interests and goals.